 An example of a five-year dual degree program is the bachelor of science and master of science in an engineering program at Bucknell University.
 This program is unique because it offers a full-tuition scholarship for students in their fifth year.
 Students can choose electrical engineering among other disciplines in their master’s level coursework.
 Students in this program earn an MS degree in one year upon completing their bachelor of science degree.

 As for dual master’s degree programs, Arizona State University (ASU) offers a dual MBA (master’s of business administration)/MSE in electrical engineering.
-The U.S. News & World Report (2021) ranks ASU’s MBA program among the top 10 in the nation and provides engineering students with the business acumen to lead research and development teams in various industries.
+The U.S. News & World Report (2024) ranks ASU’s online MBA program among the top 10 in the nation and provides engineering students with the business acumen to lead research and development teams in various industries.
 ASU offers five unique tracks for electrical engineers in the MBA/MSE program:

 Preferred applicants have an ABET-accredited undergraduate degree and at least one or two years of professional work experience.
 Dual degree programs at the graduate level typically take three years to complete.